Chitraaksh/CATEditor/README.md

 ---------------------------------------------------------------------------------------
 ## NEED MAINTAINER
-### If you like to help and contribute for development or finding bugs, We need a Extra Maintaner - No paycheck, Just Help if you are curious to Know
+### If you like to help and contribute for development or finding bugs, We need a Extra Maintainer - No paycheck, Just Help if you are curious to Know